dennisvinkler/SqlDatabase/README.md

 Ensure to adjust or expand the sample data according to your requirements.
 License
 This project is licensed under the MIT License.

+v1.1

+Here's the updated summary:

+Table Names: The table names were changed from singular to plural for consistency.
+For example, planet was changed to Planets.
+Foreign Key Constraints: Foreign key constraints were added to the character_info table to establish relationships with other tables (planet, food, and ship).
+Data Insertion: Sample data was inserted into the character_info table, which now includes foreign key references to planet, food, and ship.
+Additional Tables: character_info was added to represent characters with additional attributes like FoodID and ShipEngineNumber.
+Data Insertion for New Tables: Sample data was inserted into the food and ship tables.